langchain-ai/langchain/docs/index.rst

 How to get started using LangChain to create an Language Model application.

-- `Getting Started Documentation <./getting_started/getting_started.html>`_
+- `Getting Started tutorial <./getting_started/getting_started.html>`_

-There are tutorials created by community and presented on YouTube.
+Tutorials created by community experts and presented on YouTube.

 - `Tutorials <./getting_started/tutorials.html>`_